 Drilling work is periodically approved by customers.
 Accordingly, revenues and receivables are accounted for when services have been approved.
 The amount of revenue is not considered to be reliably measurable until all contingencies relating to services rendered have been resolved.
-Contracts in progress at the closing date are accounted for using the percentage of completion method whereby revenues and directly attributable costs are recognized in each period based on the proportion that contract costs incurred for work performed to date bear to the estimated total contract costs including the cost for mobilizing and demobilizing drilling equipment.
+Contracts in progress at the closing date are accounted for using the percentage of completion method whereby revenues and directly attributable costs are recognized in each period based on the of meters drilled towards completion and the assessment of the margin to be generated by the overall contract including the cost for mobilizing and demobilizing drilling equipment.